Abstract

 Microglia form PR-containing phagosomes

-A detailed examination of the microglial involvement with PR somata in response to PR injury revealed unique microglia-PR interactions within the ONL.
+A detailed examination of microglial involvement with PR somata in response to PR injury revealed unique microglia-PR interactions within the ONL.
 In cross-section, PR cells comprise a large portion of the retina reaching from the outer-segment tip, inner segments, somata and spherule/pedicle synaptic contacts at the OPL.
 Likewise, we saw microglial involvement with all of these layers.
 Within 1 day, we found microglial processes interspersed within the dense aggregation of PR somata within the ONL.
 Amoeboid cells enveloped the somata of PR’s and phagocytosis was detected 1, 3 and 7 days post-laser exposure (Figure 9 – figure supplement 2).
 Confocal microscopy revealed GFP-positive processes surrounding PR nuclei, engulfing multiple somata (Figure 9 – figure supplement 2a, c).
-By 3 days, microglial processes and somas were found to migrate deeper, now with processes extending into the distal portions of the PR cells including the inner/outer segments.
+By 3 days, microglial processes and somas migrated deeper, with processes extending into the distal portions of the PR cells including the inner/outer segments.
 By two months microglial processes and somas had retreated out of the ONL.

 Ex vivo: At lesion sites, neutrophils remain within the retinal vasculature